 To receive financial aid, an individual must be admitted as a degree-seeking student and have official high school transcripts or GED/TASC scores on file with the Mountwest Community & Technical College Office of Admissions.
-Students entering college directly from high school are strongly encouraged to complete the ACT, SAT I or Accuplacer assessment.
-For additional testing information, contact the Office of Student Services; phone (304) 710-3140.
+Students entering college directly from high school are strongly encouraged to complete the

+ACT or the SAT I. For additional testing information, contact the Office of Student Services; phone (304) 710-3140.